Big Scribbling Art for Toddlers: An Emergent Writing Activity

 Roll out a long sheet of paper so that is covers the entire table, if possible.
 Tape it down so it does not move.
 Toddlers like to lean into their drawings, so having the paper taped to the table kept it from moving as they drew, and also kept the edges from folding over.

 Set out a set of colorful makers or crayons and invite your toddler to color or draw.
+This scribble activity for kids can last anywhere from five to fifteen minutes, depending on interest.

-The Big Scribbling Activity for Toddlers
+Scribble Activity for Toddlers and Preschoolers

 When offered handfuls of color markers and what seems like an unlimited supply of paper, toddlers won’t hesitate to being drawing.
 They made their color choices and got to work.